mjc-gh/nsync.js/README.md

 nsync.js
 ========

+*This code is very experimental and is constantly changing.*

 nsync.js is a data synchronization wrapper for Javascript.
 It very loosely ties data to "views" (functions).
 It was created for and used by [BreakBase](http://breakbase.com).

 The idea is that you have some data that is constantly changing and being updated, usually by some "real-time" feed.
 Using nsync, it is possible to subscribe to these changes via "view" functions.